Policy-making → Policy

 Governmental barriers to a global ethic

-Diversity of limited local decision-making bodies
+Non-participation of youth in decision-making bodies

 Disruption of domestic social policies by transnational corporations